fede-mz/money-tracker/README.md

 # README

-This application is a simple way to track income and expenses.
+This application is a simple way to track income and expenses/outcomes/payments.

+Note: This is for personal purposes and it's still in development.

 ## Versions
 * Ruby version: 3.1.2